ishikajha04/FlameForecast/README.md

 # FlameForecast
+**ABOUT PROJECT**

+Forest fires are a significant natural hazard that can have devastating impacts on ecosystems, communities, and economies.
+Indeed it is necessary to have some predictive model which predicts the likelihood of forest fires taking place in a particular area.

+Developed a predictive model that takes the dataset of a particular forest and based on the algorithm, learns from the dataset and detects future forest fires based on the attributes like temperature,wind, humidity etc.

 **ABOUT DATASET**

 I have taken the dataset of **Montesinho forest** which consist the information of their different location represented through x and y axis and various factors on which forest fire depends like **ffmc, temp, wind, dc,humidity** ,e.t.c and the **area** destructed due to forest fire.